vseryakov/backendjs/README.md

 - `/account/put/secret`

-  Change account secret for the current account
+  Change account secret for the current account, no columns except the secret will be updated and expected.

   Parameters:
     - secret - new secret for the account